WenQuanYi: Glyph

-The glyph of traditional characters included in WenQuanYi is the new character form of the Mainland China.
-The glyph comes from G-Source (character source from Mainland China) of Unicode and the standard of a character list from the 1988 List of Commonly Used Characters in Modern Chinese and the 2009 List of General Standardized Chinese (通用规范汉字表).
+The glyph of traditional characters included in WenQuanYi is the new character form of the mainland China.
+The glyph comes from G-Source (character source from mainland China) of Unicode and the standard of a character list from the 1988 List of Commonly Used Characters in Modern Chinese and the 2009 List of Commonly Used Standard Chinese Characters.

 The glyph is not from T-Source (character source from Taiwan) and H-Source (character source from Hong Kong).
 It does not conform with the standardized traditional character writing behavior of writers from Taiwan and Hong Kong.
 In other words, it does not support the traditional Chinese character set.
 (For more information, see Han unification.)